-Having a list of prospective customers is only the first step in generating solid home building leads.
+Having a list of prospective customers is only the first step in generating solid construction lead generation.
 It doesn’t mean you’re going to get business from all of them.
 And unless you have a good lead follow up process or the time and resources to spend following up on every single one, your conversion rate is likely to be low-to-nothing.
 Few customers come to you by themselves, without any help from you.
 So what do you do if you’re a home renovation contractor with a few laborers and even fewer admin and sales staff?
 Automate your follow ups.

 What Is Marketing Automation

 automated lead nurturing is more than just sending out email marketing newsletters every month.
 Sure, that’s a useful way to drive traffic to your website and get people to read your content if they missed it at the time of publishing, but it can do much more than that.
 By using software developed specifically for managing customer relationships, you can maintain regular communications with your prospective clients, send them special offers and promotions and track what they’re interested in and what they’re ignoring.

 How Marketing Automation Works